Reginald Pinney: Retirement

 Following the end of his career in the army, Pinney took up residence at Racedown Manor, in the village of Broadwindsor, Dorset, where he lived the life of a retired country gentleman.
 He became a justice of the peace and deputy lieutenant for the county, and served as its high sheriff in 1923.
-He did not return to an active army post, though he was the colonel of his old regiment, the Royal Fusiliers, from 1924 until 1933, and was honorary colonel of the Dorsetshire Coast Brigade, Royal Garrison Artillery (appointed 31 March 1921) and of the 4th (Territorial) Battalion of the Dorsetshire Regiment.
+He did not return to an active army post, though he was the colonel of his old regiment, the Royal Fusiliers, effective from September 1924 when he took over from Major General Colin Donald,until 1933, and was honorary colonel of the Dorsetshire Coast Brigade, Royal Garrison Artillery (appointed 31 March 1921) and of the 4th (Territorial) Battalion of the Dorsetshire Regiment.

 Pinney died at the age of 79 on 18 February 1943, survived by his wife and five of his children.
 All three of his sons served in the Second World War; his eldest son, Bernard, was killed in action in November 1941, commanding J Battery Royal Horse Artillery at Sidi Rezegh in North Africa.
 His daughter Rachel was one of a group of women who, as "Ferguson's Gang", hit the headlines in the interwar period with masked appearances with bags of money to save properties for the National Trust.
 A scholarship fund, to provide access to higher education for the children of Dorset ex-servicemen, was established in Pinney's name in June 1943, and remains in existence.